kbmackenzie/mewlix/README.md

 ### Shelves and Boxes
 Meowscript has only two core data structures: **stacks** (nicknamed 'shelves') and **objects/maps** (nicknamed 'boxes').
 It does not have arrays/lists: One must make do with knocking items off shelves instead, as a cat should.

-A shelf is, as you might expect, a *stack.* You cannot index it, and you can only perform three operations on it:
+A shelf is, as mentioned, a *stack.* You cannot index it, and you can only perform three operations on it:
 1. 'knock over', which pops the item at the top of the stack.
 2. 'peek', which peeks and returns the value at the top of the stack, without popping.
 3. 'push', an infix operator that pushes the item on the left to the top of the stack on the right.